jigx-com/jigx-docs/docs/Building Apps with Jigx/UI/Jigs _screens_/Forms/Creating a Record.md

 1. `formId` - Remember that we set the identifier of our form component (`instanceId`) to *simple-form* earlier.
 We will use this identifier to connect our action to the form.
 Set `formId` to *simple-form*, you can use** **Ctrl+Space for this as well.
 2. `provider` - As we want to store our form data in a Dynamic Data table, we can leave this value as is.
 3. `title` - The title will be displayed on the action button at the bottom of our Jig.
-Set it to *Submit form.*
+Set it to *Submit form*.
 4. `entity` - This is the entity table that will be used to store the data.
 Use Ctrl + Space to select the *default/form* table we defined at the beginning of the guide.
 5. `method` - We want to create a new record, therefore we leave this value set to create.
 6. `go-back` - After the record is created, we want to navigate back to the previous screen.
 Note that there are more options available.

-Our YAML looks like this now :&#x20;
+Our YAML looks like this now :

 :::CodeblockTabs
 form.jigx